oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

     \</vm\>

-2. For setting the VM as Headless and disable all USB devices, delete all graphic consoles by calling for each graphic console device:
+2. For setting the VM as Headless and disable all USB devices, the user need to delete all graphic consoles by calling for each graphic console device:

 	  DELETE .../api/vms/\<vm-id\>/graphicsconsoles/\<console-id\>